Making your homes warmer

 - Output controls how much heat is given out during the day

-Start by setting the input to 6 and if it feels too high, adjust the setting down slightly, or the opposite if too cold.
+Start by setting the input to 6 and if it feels too high, adjust the setting down slightly, or do the opposite if too cold.
 Any changes you make to your input will take 24 hours to have an effect.

-Turn off your output at night, when you are away from home, and when the room is not in use to save energy.
+Turn off your output at night, when you are away from home, and when the room is not in use, to save energy.

 Quantum Storage Heaters have intelligent controls that are more advanced than regular storage heaters, and are easy to use.
 Quantum storage heaters hold on to heat better and lose less energy when not in use, they can simply turn down the heating when you don't need it.
 When you want to warm up your home, a built-in fan pushes hot air out from a vent near the bottom.
 Make sure the vent is given plenty of space as blocking it with furniture could create a fire hazard.

 The built in controls can be used to program when the heater will warm up your home and when it stores up heat.
 You can save energy in the summer by turning off the heater, but in colder months it is best to leave the heater powered at all times so that its "intelligent charging" works best.